The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Introduction

 where $\boldsymbol{E}$ and $\boldsymbol{B}$ are the electric and magnetic fields, respectively, $q_{\alpha}$ and $m_{\alpha}$ are the charge and mass of a particle of species $\alpha$, $\epsilon_0$ is the electric permittivity of the vacuum and $\mu_0$ is the magnetic permeability of the vacuum.

-The kinetic description of a collisionless plasma, therefore, requires a 6-dimensional phase space.
+The kinetic description of a collisionless plasma, therefore, requires a 6-dimensional phase space, plus time in order to be simulated.
 This high dimensionality often makes the computational cost of large-scale 3D simulations using the kinetic description prohibitive, even on the most advanced HPC architecture.

-Techniques such as the particle-in-cell method for computing fully kinetic simulations can mitigate some of the computational cost by utilising 'mean-particles' to discretise the distribution function.
-However, these methods still suffer from the high-dimensional phase space, and are not suited for long-time, global simulations \citep{markidis_multi-scale_2010, germaschewski_plasma_2016}.
+Techniques such as the particle-in-cell (PIC) method for computing fully kinetic simulations can mitigate some of the computational cost by utilising 'macroparticles' to discretise the distribution function.
+PIC methods reduce computational cost compared to Eulerian Vlasov codes by representing the distribution function with a finite number of macroparticles rather than discretising the full six-dimensional phase space on a grid, thereby circumventing the exponential growth of grid points with dimensionality.
+PIC methods do still, however, suffer from the high-dimensional phase space, and are not yet suited for long-time, global simulations \citep{markidis_multi-scale_2010, germaschewski_plasma_2016}.

 To reduce the computational cost required to simulate a plasma, it makes sense to seek reduced models.
 As we mentioned, fluid equations can be constructed by taking velocity moments of the particle distribution function.